rrnyquist/ebenezer/_Scripture/ESV/52_I_Thessalonians.md

 who killed both the Lord Jesus and the prophets, and drove us out, and displease God and oppose all mankind ^0215

-by hindering us from speaking to the Gentiles that they might be saved —so as always to fill up the measure of their sins.
-But wrath has come upon them at last! ^0216
+by hindering us from speaking to the Gentiles that they might be saved--so as always to fill up the measure of their sins.
+But God's wrath has come upon them at last! ^0216

 But since we were torn away from you, brothers, for a short time, in person not in heart, we endeavored the more eagerly and with great desire to see you face to face, ^0217

-because we wanted to come to you — I, Paul, again and again — but Satan hindered us. ^0218
+because we wanted to come to you--I, Paul, again and again--but Satan hindered us. ^0218

 For what is our hope or joy or crown of boasting before our Lord Jesus at his coming?
 Is it not you? ^0219

 For you are our glory and joy. ^0220

 Therefore when we could bear it no longer, we were willing to be left behind at Athens alone, ^0301

-and we sent Timothy, our brother and God’s coworker in the gospel of Christ, to establish and exhort you in your faith, ^0302
+and we sent Timothy, our brother and God's coworker in the gospel of Christ, to establish and exhort you in your faith, ^0302

 that no one be moved by these afflictions.
 For you yourselves know that we are destined for this. ^0303